CEP89: Clinical significance

 Variants of CEP89 have been associated with the mitochondrial Complex IV deficiency, a deficiency in an enzyme complex of the mitochondrial respiratory chain which catalyzes the oxidation of cytochrome c utilizing molecular oxygen.
 The deficiency is characterized by heterogeneous phenotypes ranging from isolated myopathy to severe multisystem disease affecting several tissues and organs.
-Other Clinical Manifestations include hypertrophic cardiomyopathy, hepatomegaly and liver dysfunction, hypotonia, muscle weakness, exercise intolerance, developmental delay, delayed motor development and mental retardation.
-Pathogenic mutations of CEP89 has also been found to be associated with intellectual disability and multisystemic disorders such as cystinuria, cataract, broad based walking pattern, deafness, and others.
+Other Clinical Manifestations include hypertrophic cardiomyopathy, hepatomegaly and liver dysfunction, hypotonia, muscle weakness, exercise intolerance, developmental delay, delayed motor development and intellectual disability.
+Pathogenic mutations of CEP89 has also been found to be associated with multisystemic disorders such as cystinuria, cataract, broad based walking pattern, deafness, and others.
 A CEP89 loss-of-function has been shown to lead to a severe decrease in complex activity and altered mobility, which are signs of dysfunction in the complex IV resulting in complete lethality.
 A Homozygous deletion in the CEP89 gene has resulted in an isolated complex IV deficiency confirmed by decreased ATP production and reduced oxidation of pyruvate (1-[14C]) and malate.